"Amid COVID-19 uncertainty, our frontline responders make me certain we will persevere. We owe them our gratitude and all the support we can."

 To this end, the chemical sector has been designated as critical infrastructure in many of the worlds’ largest economies, therefore our manufacturing sites are widely excluded from governmental shutdown orders.
 We continue to follow all guidelines issued by the World Health Organization and U.S. Centers for Disease Control and Prevention as we manage daily operations.
 Local laws and restrictions in specific countries around the world are also being followed.

 These are some of the critical applications Dow materials help produce:

 Here's how we will continue to keep our employees safe.
 This is our path forward.

 Our number one priority is the health and safety of our employees – in our manufacturing sites, R&D facilities, and sales and administrative offices around the world.
 That's why we've implemented strict hygiene practices and are taking every possible precaution to protect each member of the Dow family.
 Some of these measures include:

-This includes ramping up raw material production for safety and hygiene products, donating personal protective equipment, manufacturing hand sanitizer, developing an open-source face shield design, and contributing $3 million for relief efforts.
+We’re partnering with nonprofits, governments, and businesses around the world to aid frontline workers and help protect vulnerable populations.This includes ramping up raw material production for safety and hygiene products, donating personal protective equipment, manufacturing hand sanitizer, developing an open-source face shield design, and contributing $3 million for relief efforts.
 We're continually exploring new ways to put our resources to good use at this critical moment in history.

 View the timeline of our measures to date by clicking the button below.